ibm-cloud-architecture/refarch-cloud-data-analytics/README.md

 16. **Select** the **Settings** button (the gear icon) at the top of the page to view the Gateway settings.

-17. **Select** the gateway ID, Copy and save it - you will need it later.
+17. **Select** the **Copy** button next to the gateway ID.
+This will copy and save it to the clipboard.
+You can also select it and copy and paste it to a location of your choice.

-> **Note -**
+> **Please Note**
 >
-> This is a **very important** step because you are going to need this Gateway ID further on in the pre-work to supply to the Secure Gateway client configuration file that is installed on the VM image.
+> This is a **very important** step because you are going to need this Gateway ID further on in the lab to supply to the Secure Gateway client configuration file that is installed on the VM image.
 Remember this ID or save it off so you can easily get back to it when it's needed.

 18. **Select** the **X** in the top right corner of the settings dialog to close the dialog.

 <img src="./media/Step3-image-07-02.png" />

-19. **Close** down the Data Connect service browser tab by selecting the **X** on the browser tab.
+19. **Close** the Data Connect service by selecting the **X** on the tab in your browser.

 **Go Back** to your Bluemix Account for the next steps.